cfengine/masterfiles/MPF.md

 Set this class when you want to enable the CFEngine Enterprise HA policies.

-This class can be defined by an augments file.
+This class can be defined by an [augments file][Augments].
 For example:

 ```
 {